Cinnamon/kotaemon/README.md

 We support `lite` & `full` version of Dockerfile.
 With `full`, the extra packages of `unstructured` will be installed as well, it can support multiple file types (.doc, .docx, ...) but the cost is larger docker image size

-- To use the `full` version.
+- To use the `lite` version.

 ```
 docker run \
 -e GRADIO_SERVER_NAME=0.0.0.0 \
 -e GRADIO_SERVER_PORT=7860 \
 -p 7860:7860 -it --rm \
-ghcr.io/cinnamon/kotaemon:latest-full
+ghcr.io/cinnamon/kotaemon:latest-lite
 ```

 - To use the `lite` version.